DARAEDom/web-app-ae1/README.md

 - Task 5 requires sending post request through ajax which is different than regular GET request.

+**Change of the plan**:
+- Knowing that html can be used to display contents, I decided to change my direction and instead use ejs technology to use back-end to render the pages and display data, I find it more comfortable

 *Things to think about*:
 - The same-origin policy (with CORS)